 IHO Definition: LIGHT.
 A light is a luminous or lighted aid to navigation.
 (IHO Dictionary - S-32).

-An all around light is a light that is visible over the whole horizon of interest to marine navigation (or exceptionally having a deliberately obscured sector), and having no change in the characteristics of the light through the limit of the sector.
+An all around light is a light that is visible over the whole horizon of interest to marine navigation and having no change in the characteristics of the light.

 S-101 Geo Feature: Light all around (LIGHTS)